ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``ENABLE_FEAT_RAS``: Numeric value to enable Armv8.2 RAS features.
 RAS features are an optional extension for pre-Armv8.2 CPUs, but are mandatory for Armv8.2 or later CPUs.
-This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+This flag can take the values 0 or 1.
+The default value is 0.
+   NOTE: This flag enables use of IESB capability to reduce entry latency into EL3 even when RAS error handling is not performed on the platform.
+Hence this flag is recommended to be turned on Armv8.2 and later CPUs.

 -  ``RAS_FFH_SUPPORT``: Support to enable Firmware first handling of RAS errors originating from NS world.
 When ``RAS_FFH_SUPPORT`` is set to ``1``,